lakshyajoshii/404/README.md

 > 🔧 This repository is open to contributions and pull requests.
 Feel free to fork, improve, and help make this portfolio even better!

 ---

-## 🔍 Overview

-This is a minimal yet modern portfolio site built to:

-- Showcase development and project work
-- Highlight skills and achievements
-- Serve as a professional web presence

-The goal is simplicity, responsiveness, and ease of customization.

----